VictorModi/GXJZY_Electricity_Info_Logger/README.md

 ## Usage
 1. Install Python environment and ensure relevant dependencies are installed.
-2. Fill in the appropriate website login information and MongoDB connection information in the configuration file.
+2. Fill in the appropriate website login information and MySQL connection information in the configuration file.
-3. Run the script to begin retrieving electricity information and storing it in the MongoDB database.
+3. Run the script to begin retrieving electricity information and storing it in the MySQL database.

 ## Installation
 Clone the repository: